aacanakin/hn-go/README.md

 5. Make the configuration

 In the `config.toml` file, there exists various configuration options.
+Just change them according to your configuration.

 6. Run the server
 ```